SenTzu01/pimatic-tts/README.md

 ## Features
 - Provides a rule action allowing Pimatic to speak text over connected speakers
-- Currently supports the cloud based Google TTS API
+- Currently supports the cloud based Google TTS API and Pico2Wave on Linux for offline TTS
 - Device approach holding the config allows for shorter action definitions, as most config will always be the same.
 You can configure several devices each holding a different output config.
 - Device approach also allows for greater flexibility from a development perspective
 - Plugin has been created to easily plugin other TTS platforms in future, as well as audio output devices